shammy-wst/3w/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Email Contact Form

+This project includes a fully functional contact form that sends emails directly from the website.
+To configure the email functionality:

+1. Create a `.env.local` file at the root of the project
+2. Configure the email settings as described in the [EMAIL_CONFIG.md](./EMAIL_CONFIG.md) file
+3. Restart the development server

+The contact form is secured and includes validation to ensure proper data submission.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: